ionutbalosin/java-application-security-practices/06-PRACTICE-Security-Testing.md

 ### 🕵️‍♂️ Static Application Security Testing

-**Static Application Security Testing (SAST)** is used to secure software by reviewing its source code to identify potential sources of vulnerabilities.
-It runs at compile time and requires access to the source code to determine if any possible security vulnerabilities might occur based on specific patterns.

-Main SAST Drawbacks:
-- `False Positives`: SAST tools frequently report vulnerabilities that are not actual security issues, leading to unnecessary alerts and potentially overwhelming developers with false alarms.
-- `Dependency on Code Quality`: The effectiveness of SAST tools can be compromised by poorly written or obfuscated code.

 [Spotbugs](https://spotbugs.github.io/) is an open-source static analysis tool that detects bugs in Java programs by analyzing bytecode.

-With the help of the [FindSecBugs plugin](https://find-sec-bugs.github.io/) plugin, it can be used as a **Static Application Security Testing (SAST)** tool to identify security vulnerabilities in Java applications.
+With the help of the [FindSecBugs plugin](https://find-sec-bugs.github.io/) plugin, it can be used as a SAST tool to identify security vulnerabilities in Java applications.

 To check for potential code vulnerabilities, execute the following command: